PREVIOUS: CONCLUSIONS re. painful Events (2c)

 • stood up, or being let down (we take people too literally!)

 • controlled (told what to do)….

 EXP: If you’re walking around with a physical sore that’s very painful but not visible, and someone accidentally pushes hard against you in rush hour, aggravating the ache, how do you react?

 ACoAs will typically – go into a rage at the person and the whole world, OR apologize to them, OR feel sorry for ourselves, sulk & wonder why this is happening to me!

-• Such intensity to certain Events are emotional over-reactions (“If it’s hysterical, it’s historical”).
-We really hate to be told this because it sounds like our experience & pain is being negated – just like at home!
+• The same kind of intensity to certain Events are emotional over-reactions (“If it’s hysterical, it’s historical”).
+We really hate to be told this, because it sounds like our experience & pain is being negated – just like at home!
 This is NOT what is meant.

 ❥ We can tell the difference by checking our level of awareness when an unwounded part of us is bumped into – we barely notice, or we don’t mind, or just don’t care

 • Yes, unpleasant encounters do cause us pain, but it’s often out of proportion to the situation.
 Any intense reaction to normal, imperfect human situations (not pleasant BUT not really awful) comes from our Wounded Inner Child —